 This is the first important difference to other public healthcare systems.
 First, it works on a reimbursement system and not free access.

-Patients will always upfront pay the medical examination (unless you are covered by CMU-C for lower incomes).
-And then receive a reimbursement of a proportional amount directly on their bank account from the CPAM (French Social Security).
+You will always pay upfront the medical examination unless you are affiliated with the solidarity top-up insurance for very low incomes (called Complémentaire santé solidaire).
+Then, you will receive a reimbursement of a proportional amount directly on their bank account from the Assurance Maladie.
 CPAM reimburses about 70% of most healthcare costs and 100% of the fees for serious or chronic illnesses.

 Even if you are eligible for universal healthcare cover under the French social security scheme, you will have to pay upfront for doctor consultations.
 If you have not yet received your healthcare card (“Carte Vitale”), the doctor will give you a medical receipt called “feuille de soins” to complete and send to the healthcare system (CPAM) to claim reimbursement.